NCAA rules KU basketball's Silvio De Sousa ineligible through 2019-20 season

 “The NCAA’s decision illustrates the absurdity of how the NCAA enforces its rules: A young man who did nothing wrong has had his life altered in a very negative way through no fault of his own.
 That is not how we do things in this country.”

-Tompsett's statement did not indicate what the immediate future holds for De Sousa, who hasn't appeared this season as KU has voluntarily withheld the sophomore following the revelations at the October trial, awaiting the NCAA decision that came down Friday.
+Tompsett's statement didn't indicate what the immediate future holds for De Sousa, who hasn't appeared this season as KU has voluntarily withheld the sophomore following the revelations at the October trial, awaiting the NCAA decision that came down Friday.

 “Silvio is a tremendous young man who absolutely deserves to be on the court with his teammates in a Jayhawk uniform," Self said.
 "This process took way too long to address these issues.
 We will support Silvio as he considers his options."